String correlators on $\text{AdS}_3$: Analytic structure and dual CFT: String correlators and spacetime CFT

 This agrees with \eqref{eq:spacetime singularities} and \eqref{eq:a parameter} once we realize that not all orders $\ell$ of conformal perturbation theory can contribute to a given correlator.
 Indeed, correlation functions in the symmetric orbifold theory are computed by lifting them to appropriate covering spaces.
 The condition for a covering map to exist can be read off from Hurwitz' formula for the covering map.
-We have (for the case that both the base and the covering surface is a sphere) \be 2=2 \text N-\sum_i (w_i-1)-\ell \ , \ee where the additional $-\ell$ comes from the insertion of the $\ell$ marginal twist-2 operators and $\text N$ is the degree of the covering map.
-From this we learn that \be \ell= \sum_i w_i\bmod 2\ . \ee Moreover, we also have by construction $\text N \ge w_i$ for all $i$, which leads to the constraint \be \ell \ge 2 \max_i (w_i)+2-\sum_i w_i\ . \ee Given these two constraints, one then recovers \eqref{eq:spacetime singularities} and \eqref{eq:a parameter}.
-We are not aware of any simple way to see from the dual CFT that correlation functions with $\sum_i w_i< 2 \max_i(w_i)-2$ have to vanish identically (as is the case for the string worldsheet theory).
+We have (for the case that both the base and the covering surface is a sphere)

+where the additional $-\ell$ comes from the insertion of the $\ell$ marginal twist-2 operators and $\text N$ is the degree of the covering map.
+From this we learn that